clef/handbook/Onboarding Documents/Communication and Transparency.md

 * What they accomplished this week
 * What they hope to accomplish next week

-This makes it easy to keep in the loop on projects and also keeps everyone at Clef accountable to everyone else to do their part.
+This makes it easy to keep in the loop on projects and also keeps everyone at Comake accountable to everyone else to do their part.

 ### Pro-active checkins